MiguelSanLeon/Rock-Paper-Scissors-Lizard-Spock/README.md

     Feature | Outcome | Pass/Fail
     --- | --- | ---
-    Error page | When the player send the form is redirected to error page. | Pass Home Button |link to home section when button is clicked work as expected. | Pass
+    Error page | When the player sends the form is redirected to error page. | Pass Home Button |link to home section when button is clicked work as expected. | Pass

 [Back to top ⇧](#rock-paper-scissors-lizard-spock)